 One downside of living in Eastchester is that it can take a long time to commute to work.
-In Eastchester, the average commute to work is 30.62 minutes, which is quite a bit higher than the national average.
+In Eastchester, the average commute to work is 34.38 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly town.
-Many of Eastchester’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Despite being a small town, Eastchester has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 Eastchester is a somewhat ethnically-diverse town.
 The people who call Eastchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eastchester residents report their race to be White, followed by Asian.
-Important ancestries of people in Eastchester include Irish, German, Russian, and Polish.
+Important ancestries of people in Eastchester include Italian, Irish, German, English, and Russian.